Otello (1986 film): Reception

 Otello was named Best Foreign Film of 1986 by the U.S. National Board of Review of Motion Pictures.
 It was nominated for a Bafta Award for the Best Foreign Language Film in 1987, but the award was won by Akira Kurosawa's Ran.
 In the same category, it was also nominated for a Golden Globe.
+It was nominated for an Academy Award for Best Costume Design but lost to A Room with a View.
 The film was also entered into the 1986 Cannes Film Festival.

 Leonard Maltin, in his Movie and Video Guide, called the film "nearly flawless".
 Vincent Canby in The New York Times, however, criticized Zeffirelli for some of his alterations to the opera's music.
 In an interview in Opera News, the film's star, Plácido Domingo, expressed similar displeasure in the movie's musical cuts.
 He also complained that the synchronization of the soundtrack with the film was improperly done, rendering the music half a step lower than it was recorded.
 In regard to his interpretation of Otello, he felt that some camera cutaways undermined what he was trying to express in his characterization.
 Overall, he deemed it a "good film" that "could have been better".

+Stanley Kauffmann of The New Republic when reviewing Otello in 1986 described the movie as Franco Zeffirelli's best film.